 Rather than documenting demolition directly, Blank focuses on what remains after the act.
 The project observes how the built environment absorbs change, allowing these surfaces to stand as indexes of transition, memory, and loss within Malta’s evolving landscape.

-Currently exhibited at Malta Biennale 2026 at Muza, Valletta, In Place.
-Where the Land Holds is a photographic investigation that examines how landscapes retain traces of violence long after the event itself has disappeared from view.
-The project documents sites across Malta where femicides have occurred, returning to these locations years later to observe how the ordinary fabric of the built environment continues to exist alongside the memory of profound rupture.
+n Place.
+Where the Land Holds (Malta Biennale 2026, MUŻA, Valletta) is a photographic investigation into how landscapes retain traces of violence long after the events themselves have disappeared from view.
+The project documents sites across Malta where femicides have occurred, returning to these locations years later to examine how the ordinary fabric of the built environment continues to exist alongside the memory of rupture.

-The research underpinning the project combines visual investigation with archival and contextual inquiry.
-This process involved consulting newspaper archives, court documentation, and journalistic reports, as well as engaging with neighbours, journalists, photojournalists, and, where possible, families connected to the events.
-These sources helped reconstruct the spatial context of each case and identify the precise locations where the incidents occurred.
+The research combines visual investigation with archival inquiry, drawing on newspaper archives, court documentation, journalistic reports, and conversations with neighbours, journalists, photojournalists, and, where possible, families connected to the cases.
+These sources helped establish the precise locations where the events occurred, situating each photograph within its spatial context.

-At first glance, the places appear unremarkable: residential streets, buildings, doorways, and fragments of the everyday landscape.
-Nothing in the present moment visibly indicates the events that once took place there.
+At first glance, the places appear unremarkable: residential streets, buildings, doorways, fragments of the everyday landscape.
+Nothing visibly indicates the events that once took place there.
 Life has continued, architecture remains, and the spaces have been reabsorbed into the rhythms of daily life.
-Yet the knowledge of what has occurred alters how these places are perceived.
+Yet knowledge transforms perception.
 The landscape becomes charged through absence.

 The methodology of In Place is grounded in restraint and observational distance.
-Rather than reconstructing the events or employing symbolic gestures to represent violence, the work focuses on the actual locations where these acts occurred.
-The camera returns to the site without intervention, staging, or dramatization.
-This approach intentionally resists spectacle and narrative illustration.
+Rather than reconstructing violence or employing symbolic gestures, the work focuses on the actual locations where these acts occurred.
+Ethical considerations dictated the framing of the images: the camera returns to the site without intervention, staging, or dramatization, allowing the place itself to remain central while avoiding spectacle or narrative illustration.

-Through this approach, In Place considers how environments absorb human events and how time transforms spaces marked by trauma.
-It asks how photography can register the coexistence of presence, absence, and memory within the everyday landscape.
+Through this approach, In Place considers how environments absorb human events and how time transforms spaces marked by trauma, allowing presence, absence, and memory to coexist within the everyday landscape.